 “The all-expenses paid trip was an invitation from my Kruger Park safari guests with who I have built up a wonderful relationship over the past years.
 They took me to see some of Germany’s famous landmarks including the Berlin Wall, their parliament and some of the museums there.
 We also went to ‘Checkpoint Charlie’, a famed allied sentry post where the United States, Britain and France military police were situated during the division of Germany.
 It was an experience that I will never forget!”

 Raymond is also busy planning for a trip to the USA also paid for by other guests and it does not stop there.
 He has been asked to do private guiding for some guests at Itala National Park and Mkuzi lodge to name a few.
 These are places he would not have been able to see if it was not for his guests.

 What drives and motivates you?

 “I have an appreciation for the job that I am doing.
 I do it for the love of it.
-One day I will be rich in the great memories I made while on game drive and game walks.
-That is something no-one can take away from me.”
+One day I will be rich in the great memories I made while on game drives and game walks.
+That is something no one can take away from me.”

 This is an inspiring story by an amazing man.
 This shows you that hard work and dedication do pay off and that any person with a passion for his job can make a difference in many people’s lives as well as his own.
 We can’t wait to see what is next in store for Raymond.
 Good luck Raymond, you are an inspiration to us all!